 Netflix doesn’t exactly have the greatest track record when it comes to producing quality feature-length films.
-I’m looking at you, movies like Me Time and The Man from Toronto — as well as The Last Days of American Crime, which had the unfortunate distinction of earning a rare 0% critics’ score on Rotten Tomatoes.
-But even though so many of the streamer’s movies end up falling short, every now and then, subscribers get treated to a bona fide gem — and it looks like Netflix is about to do exactly that once again with the forthcoming Spellbound.
+I’m looking at you, movies like Me Time and The Man from Toronto — as well as The Last Days of American Crime, which has the unfortunate distinction of having earned a rare 0% critics’ score on Rotten Tomatoes.
+But even though so many of the streamer’s movies end up falling short, every now and then subscribers get treated to a bona fide gem — and it looks like Netflix is about to do that once again with its forthcoming Spellbound.

 The voice cast includes Nicole Kidman, Rachel Zegler, and Javier Bardem.
 Additionally, John Lasseter, who directed the original Toy Story movie, produced Spellbound along with Skydance founder David Ellison.